 “Design is a plan for arranging elements in such a way as best to accomplish a particular purpose.” - Charles Eames

 SQL stands for “Structured Query Language”.
-It is a standardized programming language, deals with relational database and performs various operations with data such as update, delete, query, insert.
+It is a standardized programming language which deals with relational database and performs various operations with data such as update, delete, query, insert.
 SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.

-Relate your SQL resume to the job.
-Read the job ad carefully.
-Check what they are looking for, highlight those things in your bullet points.
+Relate your SSIS developer resume to the profile you are targeting.
+Read the job description attentively.
+Check what they are looking for, highlight those skills in your bullet points.

 Where do you need an SQL developer resume?

 Depending upon your past SQL experience and skills you need to share your SSIS developer resume with the employers who are looking for interchangeable skills.